jeanruggiero/lighthouse/README.md

 #### `before(func_name)`

 Pass the name of your setup function to `before` and it will be run before each one of your tests.
 Potential uses include creating objects to be used by your test function and allocating memory.
+Remember that if you use `before()` for memory allocation, you will need to declare a global pointer of the correct type for each block of memory you wish to allocate.

 #### `after(func_name)`